Ma, I Don't Love Her

 "Ma, I Don't Love Her" is the third official single from the Clipse off their album Lord Willin'.
 It features Faith Evans and was produced by The Neptunes.
+The single was released through Arista Records and Star Trak Entertainment.

-In 2003 "Ma, I Don't Love Her" peaked at number 86 on The Billboard Hot 100 and number 40 on the Hot R&B/Hip-Hop Singles & Tracks Charts.
+In 2003 "Ma, I Don't Love Her" peaked at number 86 on the Billboard Hot 100 and number 40 on the Hot R&B/Hip-Hop Singles & Tracks charts.